-When a business requests a W9 form, they use it to ensure they have the correct information to prepare a 1099-MISC form.
+When a business requests a W9 form, they use it to ensure they have the correct information to prepare a 1099-NEC form.

 Are you an independent contractor or freelancer who just landed your first client?
 No doubt you’re excited to get paid, but your new client might just ask you to fill out Form W9, Request for Taxpayer Identification Number and Certification before they pay you.
 You might be thinking, “fill out a what?”

-Before you jump to panic mode, take a step back.
+Before you jump into panic mode, take a step back.
 Completing Form W-9 is not nearly as complicated as many other IRS forms.

 Let’s take a deeper look at the subject: